top of page

 The other soloist performances were also excellent, special mention should be made of Mark Stone as Capulet and Thomas Volle as Tybalt. / Även de övriga solistprestationerna var utmärkta, nämnas särskilt bör Mark Stone som Capulet och Thomas Volle som Tybalt.
 (Skånksa Dagbladet)

 The Malmö Opera has as so often sought abroad to fill the cast even for minor roles but it is sung excellently in every direction for example by Alexander Roslavets as Father Laurent and Mark Stone as Capulet.
-(Then24)
+(Then24)a

 René Gallimard in Huang Ruo's M. Butterfly